MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/delivering-experiences-for-mvnos.md

 If neither the ICCID nor the IMSI matches the request from the client machine, no match is made.

-**Note**
+> [!NOTE]
-IMSI ranges must have a granularity of 100.
+> IMSI ranges must have a granularity of 100.
 The start range value must end in 00, and the end range value must end in 99.

 *Figure 1 Segmenting IMSI ranges (within an MNO's MCC+MNC)* shows an example of client device that request service metadata from WMIS and how each matching request from the client is matched to an experience.